Group of six women smiling and posing together against a beige background.

 As your provider, we are required to inform you that FDA-approved versions of this medication are available.
 However, many patients prefer the compounded version for its lower cost and quicker availability.

-What are the common side effects of semaglutide and what do I do if I experience these?
+What are the common side effects of GLP medications and what do I do if I experience these?

-The most common side effect of Semaglutide is mild nausea, which is often temporary and most noticeable when starting the medication or increasing the dose.
+The most common side effects include: mild nausea, which is often temporary and most noticeable when starting the medication or increasing the dose.
 Simple remedies like a small glass of orange juice, oatmeal, or other bland foods can help settle an upset stomach in the morning.

 Another frequent cause of nausea is overeating.
-Semaglutide helps control appetite, but it also requires portion discipline—eating too much can lead to stomach discomfort as your body adjusts.
+GLP MEDICATION helps control appetite, but it also requires portion discipline—eating too much can lead to stomach discomfort as your body adjusts.

 Individual results may differ, and weight loss tends to occur gradually over time.
-Regular follow-ups with your healthcare provider and consistent lifestyle adjustments are key to maximizing the benefits of Semaglutide.
+Regular follow-ups with your healthcare provider and consistent lifestyle adjustments are key to maximizing the benefits.

 Disclaimer: The FDA has cautioned that not all forms of Semaglutide or Tirzepatide are safe or effective.
 These medications can exist as either a chemical salt (such as sodium or acetate) or a chemical base.
 Reports have linked the salt forms to serious side effects, and there is no evidence to confirm their effectiveness.
 Despite this, salt compounds are often sold online by unlicensed pharmacies.The approved base forms of Semaglutide and Tirzepatide must be produced under strict FDA-regulated conditions, adhering to stringent guidelines.
 These medications are required to be prepared in a fully sterile environment to ensure their safety and effectiveness.
 Authentic compounded medications must be prescribed by a licensed provider and obtained from reputable, licensed compounding pharmacies.
 These pharmacies source their ingredients from FDA-approved manufacturers worldwide and operate in facilities that have been inspected and approved for sterility by the FDA.
 At Renewed Therapeutics, we exclusively partner with trusted, licensed pharmacies to ensure our patients receive safe, sterile, and effective medications.

-It is semaglutide safe with a history of pancreatitis or hypothyroidism?
+It is semaglutide/tirzepatide safe with a history of pancreatitis or hypothyroidism?

-As with any medication, Semaglutide may cause side effects, some of which are more common than others.
+As with any medication, Semaglutide/tirzepatide may cause side effects, some of which are more common than others.
 Although rare, it can lead to elevated pancreatic enzyme levels, and symptoms of pancreatitis, such as sudden severe abdominal pain, should be monitored closely.
-While a history of pancreatitis does not necessarily prevent the use of Semaglutide, we will carefully track your symptoms and tolerance throughout treatment.
+While a history of pancreatitis does not necessarily prevent the use of Semaglutide/tirzepatide, we will carefully track your symptoms and tolerance throughout treatment.

 Please inform us if you or your family have a history of medullary thyroid cancer.
-Although this type of thyroid cancer is extremely rare, Semaglutide is contraindicated in such cases for safety reasons.
+Although this type of thyroid cancer is extremely rare, Semaglutide/Tirzepatide is contraindicated in such cases for safety reasons.

-What else should I know before starting semaglutide?
+What else should I know before starting a glucagon like peptide?